troysandal/endurorollchart/README.md

 - `rulesTests` - Tests for firebase rules. // TODO - consider merging into hosting

 # Development Setup
+## NodeJS
+We require Node v20 LTS, normally using `nvm install --lts` and `node use --lts` to install and use it.
 ## Firebase Emulator
 To get started you'll want to [install the Firebase emulators](https://firebase.google.com/docs/emulator-suite/install_and_configure) if you haven't already.
-Follow the instructions to install the correct versions of Java and Node (ERC requires Node 20 LTS) for your platform then stop there as the rest of the setup is in projects' `package.json` files.
+Follow the instructions to install the correct versions of Java and Node (ERC requires Node 20 LTS) for your platform then stop there as the rest of the setup of emulators is complete - see `/firebase.json`. **NOTE** - we don't install the Firebase CLI (firebase-tools) globally, it's instead access from `hosting` via `npx firebase`.

 ## First Time Setup
 ``` sh